 Increase their footprint and invest in equipment and training/acquire competitors.

 Identify a niche market/align themselves with a brand and exploit their point of difference.

 An insurance company network to secure a volume arrangement.

 Sell, scale down or leave the industry.

 To make this decision, careful consideration needs to be given to the circumstances that apply to each individual business.
-But if you're panel shop is well established with a good reputation and a loyal client base, your best interests may likely be served by capitalising on these strengths and establishing yourself as a specialist repairer.
-Aligning yourself to a specific car manufacturer and being elevated as an approved or accredited repairer can bring great rewards; provided the manufacturer openly supports the association by actively promoting your business and referring their customers to you.
+But if your panel shop is well established with a good reputation and a loyal client base, your can capitalising on these strengths by establishing yourself as a specialist repairer.
+Aligning yourself to a specific car manufacturer and being elevated as an approved or accredited repairer can bring great rewards; provided the manufacturer actively promotes your business and refers their customers to you.

-Regardless of the business model or strategy, there is one thing that can help independent panel shops to survive - a visually strong and effective website.
-While there’s no guarantee this will generate new customers, it will help prevent losing exiting ones to competitors and make it easier to win new clients over.
-Covid 19 restrictions have shown just how important a website can be to a business, no matter how well known it is.
+Regardless of the business model or strategy, there is one thing that can help independent panel shops to survive - a visually strong and responsive website.
+While there’s no guarantee this will generate new clients, it will help prevent losing existing ones to competitors.
+Covid 19 has shown the import role a website plays in the success of a business.

 idResults are experts in web strategy and design for aspirational brands, trades, and services as well as healthcare professionals.
 For an obligation free and confidential discussion about your website or web strategy Call Us on 0419 491 485 or use our Contact Us Form